-The Concordia University Irvine Great Commission Summit exists to teach, equip and connect pastors and church leaders to be effective ministers of the Gospel amid the changing dynamic of global Christianity.
+The Concordia University Irvine Great Commission Summit exists to teach and equip pastors and church leaders to be effective ministers of the Gospel amid the changing dynamic of global Christianity.

 The CUI Great Commission Summit is a two-day event designed to engage pastors and lay leaders to better understand their place within the global Christian church so that they can better grow where they are planted.